iharhl/gaggia-pid-mod/README.md

 configuration.
 Although further PID tuning is possible, the current setup delivers great results.

 ### Taste test

 Finally, let's talk about the coffee itself.
 Being honest, I am not a big coffee enthusiast.
 Even with specialty beans, the stock machine produced only decent results, definitely better than your average non-specialty cafe, but still nothing I would drink without milk.
 The espresso often leaned too acidic, and not in a pleasant way.
-It was also easy to pull a bad shot (skill issue, gonna admit).
+Once in a while, I would even get a hardly drinkable shot (skill issue, gonna admit).

-So, during a final shot pull test I was not expecting much.
-My goal was to collect performance data, not enjoy the coffee.
-The setup was far from ideal — electronics were hanging out of the machine, the steam tube was not securely attached, and the boiler was completely unscrewed.
-I did not think this shot would be worth tasting.

-But I was honestly surprised.
+The quality of the shots I got while testing the mod were surprising.
 For the first time, I finally was able to taste those flavor "notes" that coffee influencers always talk about.
 The acidity was still present, but now it felt balanced — bright, not sharp — allowing more complex flavors to emerge.

-Seems like this project was worth it after all.
+Even more surprising is that in a test setup and very little effort put into puck preparation, the espresso tasted substantially better than on the stock machine.

 ## Resources